Atem18/atemlire/_posts/2018-09-16-how-to-create-and-host-a-personnal-website-in-less-than-5-minutes.md

 ---
 title: How to create, host and monitor a Jekyll website for lazy people
 date: 2018-09-16 21:19:51 +0000
+subtitle: I will teach you how to hide complexity but keeping control of your content...

 ---
 # Jekyll